yavuzsel/aerogear-android/src/org/aerogear/android/authentication/API.md

         NSLog(@"Read: An error occured! \n%@", error);
     }];

-When creating a pipe you need to use the _authModule_ argument in order to pass in an _AGAuthenticationModule_ object.
+When creating a pipe you need to use the _authModule_ argument in order to pass in an _RestAuthenticationmodule_ object.

 ## Logout